Geometric representability of 1-cycles on rationally connected threefolds: Introduction

 (2) there does not exist a smooth projective variety $N$ and two $0$-correspondences $\Gamma_1$ from $N$ to $M$ and $\Gamma_2$ from $M$ to $N$ such that $\Gamma_{1*}:{\rm Alb}(N)\rightarrow {\rm Alb}(M)$ has for image $A$ and

 \end{prop} In other words, a direct sum decomposition of the Albanese variety of $M$ does not always come from a projector in ${\rm CH}(M\times M)$.

 We prove Theorem \ref{theomain} in Section \ref{secproofth} starting from Theorem \ref{theogeotop}.
-(In fact, the proof of Theorem \ref{theomain} follows closely the proof of Theorem \ref{theogeotop} in \cite{voisinconiveau}.)
+Note however that the variant of the proof that we will use to prove Theorem \ref{theoWalker} in Section \ref{sectheowalker} does not rely on Theorem \ref{theogeotop} and instead gives an alternative proof of it.
 Section \ref{sectionopen} discusses two stronger notions of representability for $1$-cycles, namely Shen's notion of universally generating family on one hand (we do not know whether it is always satisfied, see Question \ref{questioninteressante}) and the existence of a universal codimension $2$ cycle on the other hand (we know that it is not always satisfied, see \cite{voisinuniv}).
 One result that we will prove as a consequence of Theorem \ref{theomain} is \begin{theo} (See Theorem \ref{theoshenunivalbiso}) Let $X$ be a rationally connected threefold.
 Assume that $X$ admits a universally generating family $(N,Z_N)$.
 Then $X$ admits a universally generating family $(M,Z_M)$ such that $\Phi_{Z_M}:{\rm Alb}(M)\rightarrow J^3(X)$ is an isomorphism. \end{theo}